vladyslav-pyrch/Ultimate-Slovak-Conjugation/Manual.md

 please, make the issue on [GitHub](https://github.com/Enkidu-Chains/Ultimate-Slovak-Conjugation/issues).
 Or contribute to the project by fixing it yourself on [GitHub](https://github.com/Enkidu-Chains/Ultimate-Slovak-Conjugation).

-**What are 62 cards for most verbs?**<br>
+**What are 24 cards for most verbs?**<br>
 - infinitive - 1 card
 - verbal noun -  1 card
 - participles (masculine singular only) -  3 cards
 - present tense - 6 cards
-- past tense - 10 cards
-- past perfect tense - 10 cards
+- past tense - 4 cards
-- future tense 6 cards
+- future tense - 6 cards (only for byť)
-- present conditional tense - 10 cards
-- past conditional tense - 10 cards
+- imperative tense - 3 cards
-- imperative tense - 5 cards
+- reminder cards - 6 card

 **Why these particular 35 verbs?**<br>
 Picking these verbs wasn't very hard proces.